MoneyMinded is Australia's largest adult financial education program developed to help people build their financial skills, knowledge and confidence.

 To access MoneyMinded online, to use money tools, or to find out more about the program, visit the MoneyMinded website.

 About powers of attorney

 Powers of attorney are legal documents that let someone appoint another person who can make decisions for them or support them to make and give effect to their own decisions.
 Powers of attorney give choice and control.

 Enduring powers of attorney are a type of power of attorney.
 They ‘endure’ (continue) even when the person who made them is unable to make their own decisions about matters.
 Anyone can experience an accident or illness that affects their ability to make decisions.
 For this reason, the African Australian Welfare Bureau (AAWB) recommends everyone over the age of 18 years consider making enduring powers of attorney.
 AAWB also provides advice for people appointed under powers of attorney so they can understand their role and carry out their duties according to the law.

 The supportive attorney appointment is another type of power of attorney.
-Supportive attorney appointments are a way a person can be supported to make decisions.
-Supportive attorney appointments are designed to promote the right of people with disability to make their own decisions about things that affect them.
+Supportive attorney appointments are ways a person can be supported to make decisions.
+Supportive attorney appointments are designed to promote the right of people with disabilities to make their own decisions about things that affect them.

 For more information about Powers of Attorney and the type of training we can deliver, please email firstname.lastname@example.org

 About medical consent

 Doctors and dentists (‘registered practitioners’) need a patient’s agreement (‘consent’) before performing the medical or dental treatment.

 If a patient is incapacitated, consent is not needed where there are reasonable grounds that emergency treatment is necessary to: